Yellapragada Subbarow

-Early life
+Early life and education

-Youth

-He was born in Bhimavaram, Madras Presidency, now in West Godavari District, Andhra Pradesh in India to a Telugu-speaking Telugu brahmin family.
+He was born in a Telugu Brahmin family in Bhimavaram, Madras Presidency, now in West Godavari District, Andhra Pradesh in India.
 He passed through a traumatic period in his schooling at Rajahmundry (due to the premature death of close relatives by disease) and eventually matriculated in his third attempt from the Hindu High School, Madras.
 He passed the Intermediate Examination from the Presidency College and entered the Madras Medical College where his education was supported by friends and Kasturi Suryanarayana Murthy, whose daughter he later married.

-Education

 Following Gandhi's call to boycott British goods he started wearing khadi surgical dress; this incurred the displeasure of M. C. Bradfield, his surgery professor.
 Consequently, though he did well in his written papers, he was awarded the lesser LMS certificate and not a full MBBS degree.
-Subbarao tried to enter the Madras Medical Service without success.
-He then took up a job as Lecturer in Anatomy at Dr. Lakshmipathi's Ayurvedic College at Madras.
+Subbaroa tried to enter the Madras Medical Service without success.
+He then took up a job as lecturer in anatomy at Dr. Lakshmipathi's Ayurvedic College at Madras.
 He was fascinated by the healing powers of Ayurvedic medicines and began to engage in research to put Ayurveda on a modern footing.
-The promise of support from Malladi Satyalingam Naicker Charities in Kakinada, and financial assistance raised by his father-in-law, enabled Subbarao to proceed to the U.S. He arrived in Boston on 26 October 1922.
+The promise of support from Malladi Satyalingam Naicker Charities in Kakinada, and financial assistance raised by his father-in-law, enabled Subbaroa to proceed to the U.S. He arrived in Boston on 26 October 1922.

-Career in the United States
+Career

 After earning a diploma from the Harvard Medical School he joined Harvard as a junior faculty member.
-With Cyrus Fiske, he developed a method for the estimation of phosphorus in body fluids and tissues called the Fiske-SubbaRao Method.
-He also discovered the role of phosphocreatine and adenosine triphosphate (ATP) in muscular activity, which earned him an entry into biochemistry textbooks in the 1930s.
+With Cyrus Fiske, he developed a method for the estimation of phosphorus in body fluids and tissues called the Fiske-Subbaroa Method.
+He also discovered the role of phosphocreatine and adenosine triphosphate (ATP) in muscular activity, which earned him an entry in biochemistry textbooks in the 1930s.
 He obtained his Ph.D. degree the same year.
 He joined Lederle Laboratories, a division of American Cyanamid (now a division of Wyeth which is owned by Pfizer), after he failed to gain a regular faculty position at Harvard.

 At Lederle, he developed a method to synthesize folic acid, Vitamin B9, based on work by Lucy Wills to isolate folic acid as a protective agent against anemia.
 After his work on folic acid and with considerable input from Dr. Sidney Farber, he developed the important anti-cancer drug methotrexate – one of the first cancer chemotherapy agents and still in widespread clinical use.
-Subbarao also discovered the basis for the anthelmintic diethylcarbamazine (Hetrazan), which was used by the World health Organization against filariasis.
+Subbaroa also discovered the basis for the anthelmintic diethylcarbamazine (Hetrazan), which was later recommended by the World Health Organization as a treatment for filariasis.

-Under Subbarao, Benjamin Duggar made his discovery of the world's first tetracycline antibiotic, chlortetracycline, in 1945.
+Under Subbaroa, Benjamin Duggar made his discovery of the world's first tetracycline antibiotic, chlortetracycline, in 1945.
 Duggar identified the antibiotic as the product of an actinomycete he cultured from a soil sample collected from Sanborn Field at the University of Missouri.
+The medicine was first used at the Harlem Hospital in New York and it found good success.
+Ironically enough, the medicine looked so promising that some people decided to break into the Boston medicine warehouse and steal it.